George just misses triple-double, Clippers beat Kings 105-87

 Clippers: Beverley was injured Saturday against Utah.
 Although X-rays taken on his wrist were negative, Beverley is expected to miss a handful of games.

-Kings: De’Aaron Fox had nine points and six assists after sitting out most of two games because of back spasms.
+Kings: De’Aaron Fox had nine points and six assists after sitting out most of two games because of back spasms. … Sacramento’s losing streak is its longest since an eight-game stretch two seasons ago.

 UP NEXT